SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Preliminaries

 For small datasets, exact Sparse-MIPS can be obtained by scanning all vectors.
 For large-scale high-dimensional collections, this is prohibitively expensive, and Approximate Sparse-MIPS mitigates the cost by trading a small loss in accuracy for much higher efficiency.

-\begin{definition}[Approximate Sparse Maximum Inner Product Search] \textit{ Given a sparse dataset $\mathcal{D} \subseteq \mathbb{R}^{d}$, a query point $\vec{q}$, and an approximation ratio $c \in (0, 1]$, let $\vec{x}^{\ast} \in \mathcal{D}$ be the vector that has the maximum inner product with $\vec{q}$.
-A $c$-maximum inner product search ($c$-MIPS) returns a point $\vec{x} \in \mathcal{D}$ satisfying $ \delta(\vec{q},\, \vec{x}) \;\ge\; c \cdot \delta(\vec{q},\, \vec{x}^{\ast}). $ } \end{definition}
+\begin{definition}[Approximate Sparse Maximum Inner Product Search] \textit{ Given a sparse dataset $\mathcal{D} \subseteq \mathbb{R}^{d}$, a query point $\vec{q}$, and an approximation ratio $c \in (0, 1]$, let $\vec{x}^{\ast} \in \mathcal{D}$ be the vector that has the maximum inner product with $\vec{q}$. \revisedtext{A $c$-Maximum Inner Product Search ($c$-MIPS)} returns a point $\vec{x} \in \mathcal{D}$ satisfying $ \delta(\vec{q},\, \vec{x}) \;\ge\; c \cdot \delta(\vec{q},\, \vec{x}^{\ast}). $ } \end{definition}

-In practice, $c$-Sparse-MIPS methods can reduce query latency by orders of magnitude compared with exact search, making them preferable for large-scale, real-time applications such as web search, recommender systems, and computational advertising.
+In practice, $c$-Sparse-MIPS methods can reduce query latency by orders of magnitude compared with exact search, making them preferable for large-scale, real-time applications such as web search and recommender systems.

 For ease of reference, the main notations and their meanings are summarized in Table~\ref{tab:symbols}, which will be referred to throughout the rest of the paper.